 In 1978, while studying business at the University of Nevada, Bob began his career as a deckhand fishing in the North Pacific Ocean and Bering Sea.
 In 1980, he advanced to the role of captain and served as captain of various fishing vessels until 2002, when he retired from the ocean to focus on the expansion of Global Seas.

-Bob works at Ivar’s new offices on renovated Pier 54 managing the latest crisis or opportunity.
-Ivar’s operates stores from Bellingham to Tacoma and east to Spokane, and its world famous clam chowder is sold in about 13,000 locations throughout the US, Canada, Mexico and sometimes China and Japan.
-Ivar’s produced enough white chowder last year to fill 14777-200s, or if stacked in 8-ounce cups, to reach as tall as 134 Mt.
-Rainiers.
+Bob has the best office in Seattle at the west tip of Pier 54, 10 feet above the highest tides with a full view of all marine activity on Elliott Bay.
+Ivar’s operates its own stores from Bellingham to Tacoma and east to Spokane, and its world famous clam chowder is sold in about 13,000 locations throughout the US, Canada, Mexico and sometimes China and Japan.
+Ivar’s produced enough white chowder last year to fill 14 777-200s, or if stacked in 8-ounce cups, to reach as tall as 134 Mt Rainiers.

 Bob grew up in Milwaukee, graduated from the first UW in Madison, met his wife in graduate school in Connecticut, and moved to Seattle in 1984 so she could teach in the business school at the second UW.
 Prior to Ivar’s, Bob worked with Peet’s Coffee and about 40 start-up companies.

 Arne is the director of government affairs at Iquique US.
 He currently lives in Seattle, but he was born and raised in Petersburg, Alaska where he commercially fished for 30 years, including owning three fishing vessels.
 He has been a member of the advisory panel to the North Pacific Fisheries Management Council (NPFMC), a member of the NPFMC, and a legislative assistant to Senator Lisa Murkowski of Alaska.